WE ARE CREATIVE SPARKWORKS

 93% of our beneficiaries achieve paid work or gain places in higher education.
 We continue supporting them to have a voice for decreasing stigma and discrimination and increasing diverse representation in the industry for years to come.

-We’ve just had our Annual General Meeting on Monday, 29th of April.
+We’ve just had our Board Meeting on Thursday, 4th of July.